pointcarre-app/maths.pm/src/static/pm/dataviz2/00_plan.md

 ### 3️⃣ Session 3: Advanced data vizualisation

-Any issue related to the proper execution of code on machine must be solved during this session. **Feel free to ask for help.**
-{: .alert .alert-error .alert-soft}

 Each group must have selected a dataset and a project scope during hour 3.
 {: .alert .alert-warning .alert-soft}